isographlabs/isograph/docs-website/docs/quickstart.md

 ## Disable React strict mode

-If you are using NextJS with the `app` router, you must disable strict mode in your `next.config.js` file.
+NextJS defaults to using strict mode.
+For Isograph to work, you must disable strict mode in your `next.config.js` file:

 ```js
 // next.config.js